-People whose gender identity doesn't match their assigned sex at birth.
+People whose gender identity is not typically associated with their assigned sex at birth.
 Transgender people may or may not take steps to live as their affirmed gender through dress, legal status and/or medical treatment and surgery.
 Trans people have the same range of sexual identities as anyone else and their sexuality is related to their gender identity, not their sex assigned at birth.